AIE-Lafayette/SummerCamp3D/README.md

 ![UI7](Images/UI7.png)

 The lose text should be formatted the same as the win text.
 All we'll need to do is change the color and the text in the textbox.
 We can save ourselves some time by just duplicating the win text.
 To duplicate a game object, select it and press "Ctrl + d".
 You can name this new game object "LoseText".
 Change the text to "Level Failed" and the color to a dark red.
 Just as we did with the win text, we should turn off the the textbox so it doesn't always appear.
 Lastly, we'll want to make our "Background" object disappear so it isn't always blocking the game view.
-Instead of turning off the game object though, we'll just change the "Alpha" value in the "Canvas Group" component to 0.
+Instead of turning off the game object though, we'll add a "Canvas Group" component to our back ground and just change the "Alpha" value to 0.

 Create an empty game object and name it "UIManager".
 Next we'll create a script that can store and modify our UI elements.
 Create a new script called "UIManagerBehaviour" and add the following code: